mdhsieh/baking-app/README.md

 It also uses version 3.12.0 of the OkHttp library to support backwards compatibility on older devices below Android 5.0 (API 21).

 ## Installation
-If you have Git and Android Studio installed, use:
+If you have Git and Android Studio installed, type:
 ```
 git clone https://github.com/mdhsieh/baking-app.git
 ```